 4 Ways to Prepare for Civil Unrest Risks

-Disruption to normal operations may occur if a specific geographic location or key infrastructure, such as roads or public transportation systems, becomes temporarily inaccessible or damaged.
-Organizations should plan for the possibility of temporarily suspending operations, rerouting or delaying shipments, or assigning employees or functions to other locations.
+Business operations may be disrupted if a specific geographic location or key infrastructure affected by a protest becomes temporarily inaccessible.
+Plan for the possibility of suspending business operations, rerouting or delaying shipments and deliveries, and assigning employees or business functions to other work locations.

-Civil unrest and violence can develop quickly and affect organizations and their people no matter the location.
-Organizations can do little to stop such unrest, but they can prepare for it.
-Through thorough and well-tested crisis management, crisis communications, emergency response, and business continuity plans and appropriate insurance coverage, you can be ready to respond in a crisis, protect your people and assets, and more quickly return to normal operations.
+Organizations and people in any location can be affected by quick-developing civil unrest and subsequent violence.
+You may not be able to prevent such unrest, but organizations can prepare for it.
+Well-planned and tested crisis management, crisis communications, emergency response, and business continuity plans and appropriate insurance coverage, can help you respond in a crisis, protect your people and assets, and more quickly resume normal operations.